 What are your chances of buying a lemon?

 Check out this real-time data to see how many cars have been produced this year-to-date.
 The number is fascinating.

-Out of all cars produced each year, only 1% or approximately 150,000 cars turn out to be lemons.
+Out of all cars produced each year, only 1% or approximately 400,000 cars during the first half of 2020, turn out to be lemons.
 Therefore, your chances of purchasing a lemon are not very high.
 Nevertheless, don’t drop your guard when you are on the lookout for a new car.

 When is your car considered a lemon?

 According to nolo.com, “in order to qualify as a lemon under most state laws, the car

 (1) must have a substantial defect covered by the warranty that occurred within a certain period of time or number of miles after you bought the car, and

 (2) must not be fixed after a reasonable number of repair attempts.
 In most states, the lemon law only applies to new cars.”